ietf-wg-cellar/flac-specification/flac.md

 To be able to efficiently code such a stream of relatively small numbers with an occasional outlier, Rice coding (a subset of Golomb coding) is used.
 Depending on how small the numbers are that have to be coded, a Rice parameter is chosen.
 The numerical value of each residual sample is split into two parts by dividing it by `2^(Rice parameter)`, creating a quotient and a remainder.
 The quotient is stored in unary form, the remainder in binary form.
 If indeed most residual samples are close to zero and a suitable Rice parameter is chosen, this form of coding, a so-called variable-length code, fewer less bits to store than storing the residual in unencoded form.

 As Rice codes can only handle unsigned numbers, signed numbers are zigzag encoded to a so-called folded residual.
-See [section coded residual](#coded-residual) for a more thorough explanation.
+See (#coded-residual) for a more thorough explanation.

 Quite often, the optimal Rice parameter varies over the course of a subframe.
 To accommodate this, the residual can be split up into partitions, where each partition has its own Rice parameter.
 To keep overhead and complexity low, the number of partitions used in a subframe is limited to powers of two.